If My Favorite Pop Idol Made It to the Budokan, I Would Die: TV drama

 In the seventh volume of the series, a live-action adaptation was announced.
 It was later revealed to be a television drama, starring Sayuri Matsumura as Eripiyo.
 The series was directed by Kentarō Ōtani, Hitomi Kitagawa, and Akihiko Takaishi, based on a screenplay by Kumiko Motoyama, and the music was composed by Moe Hyūga.
 The four members of the girl group @onefive were also cast as members of ChamJam, and their song "Miraizu" was featured as the theme song.
 The drama aired on ABC TV and TV Asahi for ten episodes from October 9 to December 25, 2022.

 Film

 On January 17, 2023, it was announced that a live-action film adaptation of the manga would be released on May 12, 2023.
 All of the TV drama's main cast members reprised their roles.
 The story centers on ChamJam's concert in Tokyo and Maina's concerns about her lack of charm and ability as an idol.
 "Chance" by @onefive was used as the theme song.

 Album

 On May 10, 2023, a two-disc album titled I Live For You (きみのために生きてる, Kimi no Tame ni Ikiteru) was released by Pony Canyon.
 It features ChamJam songs from the anime on the first disc, and from the live-action drama and film on the second disc.

+Stage Play

+In February 2026, a stage play adaptation was performed in Japan starring Aika Kobayashi as Eripiyo and members of SKE48 as ChamJam.

 Reception

 In 2017, the series was ranked eleventh in the third Next Manga Awards in the print category.

+By May 2023, the manga had over 1 million copies in circulation.